laaners/yugioh_comprehensive_rulebook/README.md

 *References*:
 	<ol>
 		<li>
-			<a href="https://imgur.com/targeting-rules-insert-JH4NxL1">Insert from Rise of the True Dragons Structure Deck</a>
+			<a target="_blank" href="https://imgur.com/targeting-rules-insert-JH4NxL1">Insert from Rise of the True Dragons Structure Deck</a>
 		</li>
 		<li>
-			YGOrg Database of Official OCG Rulings: <a href="https://db.ygoresources.com/qa#7283">"Lumina, Lightsworn Summoner"</a>
+			YGOrg Database of Official OCG Rulings: <a target="_blank" href="https://db.ygoresources.com/qa#7283">"Lumina, Lightsworn Summoner"</a>
 		</li>
 	</ol>
 <p align="right">(<a href="#readme-top">back to table of contents</a>)</p>